13 glorious British castles you can actually stay in

 Fenton Tower, East Lothian, Scotland

 As you’d expect from a grand castle, the seven bedrooms are lavishly decorated with tasteful touches throughout, such as the inviting antique copper bath in the Erskine suite (pictured).
+Though less historically authentic than the castle proper, there are two charming self-contained properties in the grounds too.

-Kingswear Castle, near Dartmouth, Devon
+Kingswear Castle, near Dartmouth, Devon, England

 Teetering on the water’s edge, Kingswear is a castle steeped in seafaring history.
 It was built on the opposite side of the Dart Estuary from Dartmouth Castle to defend the strategic harbour from attacks.

-Kingswear Castle, near Dartmouth, Devon
+Kingswear Castle, near Dartmouth, Devon, England

 Borthwick Castle, North Middleton, Scotland